Robert-Cunningham/CodeAbility/README.md

 	- if x equals y then return x minus y
 	- Otherwise if x is less than y then return y minus x
 	- Else return y
-- Maneuverability
-	- Next word: equivalent to vim’s “e”
-	- Previous word: equivalent to vim’s “b”
-	- Backspace: you guessed it
-	- Teleport to symbol: Teleport to symbol
-	- Teleport to line: Teleport to line
 - Assing variables
 	- Set x to y
 - Strings